ccalobeto/ec-atlas/README.md

 Clone or download the repo and start a terminal.
 Since there isn't a web service to directly Download the vector files, download them manually and create and move them into the `build` folder.
 Then run `npm run prepublishOnly` to transform the zip files into topojson files.

-If you need to make further adjustments (projection, simplification, quantization) you can change the `prepublish` config and run `npm run prepublishOnly` again.
+If you need to make further adjustments (projection, simplification, quantization) you can change the `prepublish` config file and run `npm run prepublishOnly` again.

 ### Reference